theobald-software/theobald-software.github.io/content/_en/xtract-for-alteryx/bwhierarchy/bwhier-define.md

 weight: 1
 lang: en_GB
 ---
-The following section shows how to use the BW Hierarchy component.
+The following section shows how to use the Xtract Hierarchy component.

 ### Look up a BW Hierarchy